Chocolate Whipped Cream

 If you do find yourself with overbeaten whipped cream, add in another tablespoon or so of cream to help smooth it out.

-So, how DO you make whip a small amount of cream?
+So, how DO you make whip a small batch whipped cream?

 However, I had a few readers tell me their bowl is too large for such a small amount.
-If this is the case, you can use a smaller bowl and a hand mixer.
+If this is the case, use a smaller bowl and a hand mixer.

-You’ll have about 2 servings of whipped cream for 1/4 cup heavy whipping cream, ideal for dessert for two.
+You’ll have about 2 servings of whipped cream for 1/4 cup heavy whipping cream, ideal for small batch desserts.

 Homemade chocolate whipped cream can be made in advance because it’ll last about 1-2 days in the refrigerator.
 It will deflate as it sits, but it’ll be fine to spoon on top of your Peanut Butter Hot Chocolate.

 You can also re-whip deflated cream to put more air back into it.
 Be careful you don’t overwhip it into butter.